alexiusacademia/personal-site/content/post/IrrigFlo.md

 - Completed the feature for irregular section channels
 - Published a release of the library v1.2.0
 <img src="/images/day38/v1.2.0.png" width="600" alt="Release IrrigFlo v1.2.0" />

+### February 16, 2019
+A new update has been implemented:
+- English system unit is now available for Open Channel flows.